Wisconsin

 - Regularly report to the student’s parent on the student’s progress

-- Provide 1,050 hours of direct pupil instruction in grades 1–6 and 1,137 hours of direct pupil instruction
+- Provide the required hours of direct pupil instruction

 Legal History